mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

 Data scientist's workloads are both bursty, and intolerant to delays.

-Often they want to quickly spin up 50 machines to churn through 100 TB of data for a five minutes, generate a plot, and then stare at that plot for an hour.
+Often they want to quickly spin up 50 machines to churn through 100 TB of data for five minutes, generate a plot, and then stare at that plot for an hour.
 Then, when they get an idea, they want to do that again, right now.
-They're comfortable waiting for a few mninutes, but if there is an hour-long wait in the queue then they're going to switch off to something else.
+They're comfortable waiting for a few minutes, but if there is an hour-long wait in the queue then they're going to switch off to something else, and they're probably not going to try this workflow in the future.

 These bursty workloads don't fit into most HPC job scheduling policies.
-These policies are designed to optimnize not for on-demand computing, but for high utilization and batch jobs.
+These policies are designed to optimize not for on-demand computing, but for high utilization and batch jobs.
 This policy causes some users a great deal of pain because it means long wait times even for very short jobs.